100 Demons

 100 Demons are an American metalcore band from Waterbury, Connecticut.
 Being fans of tattoos, the band derived their name from a book of traditional Japanese tattoo artwork by Horiyoshi III.
 The band usually incorporates their agnostic beliefs into their lyrics.

 After over a decade of playing in the Connecticut hardcore scene, Deathwish Inc. announced the signing of 100 Demons to a record contract in 2003.
 In a press release, the label was quoted as saying "Today's 100 DEMONS encapsulate a viciousness and ravenous intensity that few could achieve."
 The band then found themselves at Planet Z Studios with producer Zeuss recording their self-titled album.

 The video for the song "Repeat Process" was featured on Headbangers Ball.

 In 2019, Pete Morcey announced his new folk-influenced side project entitled Murmur.

 On August 20, 2024, Pete Morcey announced on Instagram that bassist Erik Barrett had died at the age of 48.

+On April 21, 2026 the band announced their third studio album, Embrace The Black Light, to be released on June 5 of the same year via Closed Casket Activities.